Ferdi265/subleq-verilog/README.md

-The CPU in this repository implements a variant of SUBLEQ using Two's Complement arithmetic with word-addressed memory and configurable word-size. (default is 16-bits)
+The CPU in this repository implements a variant of SUBLEQ using Two's Complement arithmetic with word-addressed memory and configurable word-size. (default is 16 bits)

 Each SUBLEQ instruction is 3 consecutive possibly unaligned memory words.
 Execution starts at address `0`.